-Chinese Medicine, if you were to look historically, and by that I mean to read historical medical texts of the many centuries, you would find that it is a medicine that has consistently, to this day, evolved out of crisis, especially cultural and economical.
+Chinese Medicine, if you were to look historically, and by that I mean to read historical medical texts of the many centuries, you would find that it is a medicine that has consistently evolved out of cultural and economical crisis.
 Often, advancements of thought and treatment emerged from war.

 And this is potentially why some of you are here today, as you have experienced the medicine you have received in your life as somewhat inefficient, whether financially, emotionally—or there may be numerable reasons you have shown interest in this page.

 It is my contention that Chinese Medicine as a medical modality is a viable medical alternative given its emphasis on the individual.
 What I mean by that is the process of intake, through the various diagnostic skills a practitioner learns in their training are all used to recognize, not necessarily what is so objective within a person’s life—rather what is innately subjective.
-What I mean by this, is that we, as practitioners, are trained to observe and consider information about your individual life that does notfit a textbook diagnosis, does not fit a statistic.
+We, as practitioners, are trained to observe and consider information about your individual life that does not fit a textbook diagnosis, does not fit a statistic.
 As a teacher once said, we are in some way looking to invalidate the system we use, which basically goes to say that we are looking for the part of an individual, the patient, that is unique—We use this to remind the patient the way in which they can shine, rather than the way in which they’ve burned out.

 Like an artist sees light, as Western medical doctors use differential diagnosis—we are attempting to recognize, in essence, what you are and what you are not.
 This means that when I take your pulse, I am not simply gauging what a tight pulse feels like, according to a text, but rather how the pulse is tight in relationship to you.
 If you are a 6 ft tall football player, and you come in and your pulse is very thin, with little body to the vessel, then I, as a practitioner want to know what is causing this discrepancy.
 We would expect the pulse of an athlete to reflect their lifestyle and their identity, again, we would expect it to reflect you.